Susie Wyshak real estate agent at Bay Area ADU Expo

 Is there a section on Airbnb featuring Samara ADU rentals?
 You tell me! 🙂

-Origin Studio Prefab ADUs
+Origin Studio Prefab (Pre-built) ADUs

 Origin Studio, based in Indiana, builds ADUs in their factory and delivers them all over the country.
 The ADU’s are craned into the site.
 They had an ADU on display at the fair that was scheduled for delivery to a hillside home in wine country.
 Watch the YouTube video to hear from founder Brian English.
 It’s an amazing pandemic “origin” story.